Seigakuin Atlanta International School: History

 The organization Seigakuin Atlanta International School, lnc. was founded in March 1990, and classes for the SAINTS school began on September 5, 1990.
-The school was originally located on the property of Oglethorpe University in Brookhaven in unincorporated DeKalb County, in a former public elementary school building.
+The school was originally located on the property of Oglethorpe University in Brookhaven (previously the North Atlanta census-designated place) in then-unincorporated DeKalb County, in a former public elementary school building.
 This facility is now occupied by PATH Academy, a charter school.

 The SAINTS junior high school opened in 1993.
 In 1994 the Japanese Ministry of Education approved SAINTS as an overseas educational facility.
 In the spring of 1995 the school planned to add the ninth grade, the final educational year.
 The school had no plans to add a high school.
 The school's first group of ninth graders were scheduled to graduate in 1996.
 Sherrell Evans of the Atlanta Journal-Constitution said that many would go on to area public and private high schools, or attend private Japanese boarding schools in New York and Tennessee (Keio Academy of New York and Tennessee Meiji Gakuin High School).
 In 1998 the school experienced a decline in enrollment, and therefore stopped admitting junior high school students.

 As of 2002 the school had class sizes of seven or eight students per grade.
 That year, the school announced plans to move to a property in Gwinnett County formerly owned by the First Romanian Baptist Church, in proximity to Doraville.
 The campus had a capacity of up to 110 students.
 Minako Ahearn, the executive board director and business manager, said that the school was more centrally located for its students.
 The school purchased the campus in March 2003, and the new school opened in April of that year.
 A new classroom building at the Gwinnett facility opened in 2007.

 In 2016 Ahearn sought to have a new charter school established, citing rising private school costs.
-International Charter Academy of Georgia (ジョージア・チャーター学院 Jōjia Chātā Gakuin), which opened in 2018, has Ahearn as a board member.
+International Charter Academy of Georgia, which opened in 2018, has Ahearn as a board member.

 In 2017 the school's board of directors announced the school will close in 2018 since Seigakuin University no longer has the funds to support the school.